RealDigitalOrg/linux-blackboard/README.md

    - Plug in the Wi-Fi dongle to the powered USB hub.
    - From the X-Windows GUI, click on "Preferences->Network Connections" from the launch menu in the lower-left corner.
+     - For Ubuntu 18.04 LTS, you can click on the network icon in the system tray located on the lower-right section of the screen.
+Select from the list of available wireless networks that should pop up.
+A prompt should appear after selecting a network that asks for the passphrase.
+       When using this process, the remaining steps listed below can be skipped.
    - Select "Add" on the upper-right side of the new dialog.
 After clicking "Add", wait for the next dialog window to pop up and select "Wi-Fi" for the Connection Type.
 Then click the "Create..." button.